24ericksonb/roblox-discord-bot/README.md

     - `emailPassword`: The Gmail app password (instructions [here](https://support.google.com/mail/answer/185833?hl=en))
     - `pendingExpirationInMinutes`: The expiration time in minutes of verification code
     - `maxAttempts`: The maximum of invalid code attempts before the verification process is halted
+    - `defaultUniRole`: The default university role that will be given if the email domain doesn't match any domains in `universities.json`

 ### Usage